Sankarabharanam (1980 film): Plot

-Sankara Sastri, a widower with a daughter named Sarada, is one of the most popular Carnatic singers of the day, famed for having mastered the raga Sankarabharanam.
-Tulasi is the daughter of a devadasi, who admires Sastri from afar.
-Once, when Sastri came to their town on tour, Tulasi met him on the riverbank when Sastri was teaching his own daughter.
+Shankara Sastri, a widower with a daughter named Sarada, is one of the most popular Carnatic singers of the day, famed for having mastered the raga Sankarabharanam.
+Tulasi is the daughter of a prostitute, who is a devout fan of Shankara Sastri and his music and admires him from afar.

-One morning Tulasi was so thrilled by Sastri's singing that she begins dancing on the riverbank, oblivious of her surroundings.
+One morning, Tulasi comes across Sastri teaching his daughter singing on a riverbank.
+Thrilled by Sastri's singing, she begins dancing on the riverbank, oblivious of her surroundings.
 Sastri sees her, and Tulasi also comes to her senses and abruptly stops.
-She expects Sastri to rebuke her.
-But he appreciates her sincerity and continues singing.
+She expects Sastri to rebuke her, but he appreciates her sincerity and continues singing.

-Tulasi's mother wants her to follow in the family tradition of becoming a courtesan, believes she can extract a high price for Tulasi from a rich man.
-Once the deal was struck, the man raped Tulasi.
+Tulasi's mother wants her to follow in the family tradition of becoming a courtesan, believing she can extract a high price for Tulasi from a rich landlord who is interested in her.
+Tulasi escapes via a train.
+She comes across Shankara Sastri, hides in his compartment and travels with him for a while, but her mother eventually finds her and brings her back, publicly accusing Shankara Sastri of manipulating and eloping with her daughter while doing so.
+The deal is struck, and the landlord comes to see Tulasi and rapes her.
 Seeing a photo of Sastri in Tulasi's room, he breaks it and taunts her by saying that she is now free to be the old Sastri's mistress.
-The enraged Tulasi stabs her rapist with a shard of glass from the broken frame of Sastri's photo, killing him.
+The enraged Tulasi stabs him with a shard of glass from the broken frame of Sastri's photo, killing him.

 At the subsequent murder trial Sastri engages a close friend, a lawyer, to defend Tulasi.
 Tulasi's mother is sent to jail for engaging in prostitution, while Tulasi goes free but finds herself homeless.
 When Sastri takes Tulasi to his own house, the rumour spreads that Tulasi has become Sastri's mistress.
 Engaged to sing at a temple, everyone, including Sastri's musical accompanists, leaves on seeing Tulasi.
 Feeling responsible for this public insult to the man she reveres, Tulasi leaves Sastri's home.